markatots/qMaruPL/README.md

 Go to "Lv-2 Groups" accordion property.
 Find "Col Width(px) if 0 then hidden", and enter 0.
 It means the very left column becomes invisible.
 This function is useful.
 Also the other columns can be deleted by using width=0.
 ![image_tutrial2_3](https://user-images.githubusercontent.com/95951577/146523743-3aef5097-58c9-47ef-9c48-3c15e3ce925e.png)
 Add dimension "Dim1" to maruPL.
-You could imagine departments or a years.
+You could imagine departments or years.
 ![image_tutrial2_4](https://user-images.githubusercontent.com/95951577/146524735-a3ecc835-5b51-4d79-8daa-b378cfc1c172.png)
 Go to the "Table Overall" accordion property again.
 Set "On" as "Repeat Measure Name in dimension cols" switch.